OfficeDev/office-js-docs-pr/docs/outlook/authenticate-a-user-with-an-sso-token.md

 ### Provide consent when sideloading an add-in

-When an add-in that uses SSO is acquired from AppSource, it must have a backup authentication method for providing consent if it contains Microsoft Graph scopes.
 When you are developing an add-in, you will have to provide consent in advance.
 For more information, see [Grant administrator consent to the add-in](../develop/grant-admin-consent-to-an-add-in.md).

 ## Update the add-in manifest